 - Students must identify and communicate which readings need to be supplied.

-- All books listed on the syllabus as required reading, that are NOT in the library catalogue will be purchased by the student and provided with a receipt to library.
+- All items listed on the syllabus as required reading, that are NOT in the library catalogue will be purchased by the student and provided with a receipt to the library.
 If no timely publisher file is available, the library will remove the book’s binding to expedite scanning.
 The hard copy will be returned to the student.

 - Requests for books listed on the syllabus as recommended reading and identified by the student as necessary require approval by LAS staff.

 - Requests for materials which are in the library catalogue will be supplied.